Cover image

 Another bonus of using CDK is that my Lambdas are written in TypeScript and CDK automatically compiles them, bundles them using esbuild and uploads them for me.
 No plugins like serverless-webpack required.

-In the end when running cdk synth in the CDK cli, it creates a Cloud Formation template and running cdk deploy will push the resources to the cloud.
+In the end, when running cdk synth in the CDK CLI, it creates a Cloud Formation template and running cdk deploy will push the resources to the cloud.
 A simple cdk destroy command can quickly tear down resources if they are no longer required.